Yusufabdulsttar/Microwave-Oven/Microwave Ovens Using STM32F401VD/README.md

 # Microwave designed using STM32F401VD Microcontroller and simulated in Proteus
 ### In this project, I used STM32F401VD Microcontroller.
-I used a microcontroller to control the following devices: LCD, LED, Keypad, BUSH_BUTTON, DC motor, Timers, Interrupt, and GPIO.
+I used this microcontroller to control the following devices: LCD, LED, Keypad, BUSH_BUTTON, DC motor, Timers, Interrupt, and GPIO.
 ### I used the timer to trigger an interrupt every 1 second
 ### There are the steps to run a microwave oven :
 - ### Open the door.
 The light inside the microwave will turn on.